 4.1 Automation and Artificial Intelligence

-– Chatbots and virtual assistants in the front office
+Chatbots and virtual assistants in the front office.

-– Automation of repetitive processes in the back office
+– Automation of repetitive back-office processes

 4.2 Data Analysis and Business Intelligence